mongodb-developer/Hugging-Face-Train-JSON-data/README.md

     }
 ]
 ```
-Then run main training script - make sure you are in the same folder as your simple_test_data.json or pass the path to it
+Then run hugfaceAuto.py training script - make sure you are in the same folder as your simple_test_data.json or pass the path to it

 ```
 import pandas as pd